 Sample collection and preparation

-The QuickZyme human MMP-9 assay has been tested with various types of samples.
+The QuickZyme human MMP-7 assay can be used with various types of samples.
 Guidelines for the collection and preparation of several types of sample are given below.
 These procedures are guidelines only and not validated procedures.

 Serum